 Award management is a shared responsibility between the Office of Sponsored Programs, the Principal Investigator (PI), and the PI’s Division/School/College or unit.
 The process shares responsibility for award management and ensures that, as a grant recipient, UWM is a responsible steward of the sponsor’s resources.

-Award Terms and Conditions Affect the Allowability of Costs
+Award Terms and Conditions Determine Costs if Costs are Allowable

 The grant agreement or contract usually contains the terms and conditions for receiving reimbursement.
 During the award acceptance process, you will receive a copy of the agreement.
 Please contact the Post-Award Specialist assigned to your Division/School/College with any questions regarding financial management of the award.

 In addition to specific terms and conditions for fiscal management contained in an award document, most sponsors require that costs adhere to the guidelines provided by the Federal Office of Management and Budget (OMB).
-Following are circulars related to fiscal management of grants and contracts for the University:
+Previous OMB circulars (A-21, A-110, and A-133) have been replaced by the Uniform Guidance, 2 CFR 200.

 - UW System Administrative Policy 306: Accounting and Budget Control